nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Profile navigate field](images/screenshots/NavigatingFields.png)

-After you finish editing, pressing enter key brings your cursor back to the command box.
+After you finish editing, pressing enter key brings your cursor back to the command box with your new changes intact.
 ![Cursor back to commandbox](images/screenshots/CursorBackToCommandbox.png) In the example above, after changing name from 'Meie' to 'Mei' an enter key was pressed.